The Victim’s Father: Accused of Vengeance / Chapter 1: The Case That Shook the Town

 News like this didn’t just rattle the station—it cracked the whole town wide open.
 Even for those of us who’d seen our share of tragedy, the squad room went dead quiet when the call came in—a silence heavy with dread.

-A six-year-old girl was abducted and abused by neighborhood playmates—the kind of horror you can’t even imagine.
+A six-year-old girl was abducted and abused by neighborhood kids—the kind of horror you can’t even imagine.

 Some of the younger officers turned away, their faces pale, fists clenched.
 In towns like ours, where trouble usually means a runaway dog or mailbox baseball, the idea that kids could do this to another child felt impossible.
 We’d handled tough cases before, but nothing like this.